QCDIS/NaaVRE-website/Readiness-level-framework.md

     - It is clear how to change these parameters.
 - How to use the virtual lab on a different dataset is clear.
 - Known potential pitfalls in using the virtual lab are described.
+- By what standards is data exchanged with application programming interfaces or databases?

 ### Readiness levels
 A virtual lab can be in 6 stages.
 For each stage the requirements must apply and all requirements from the stages with lower numbers: